jadecobra/python_tdd_exercises/source/truth_table/nullary_unary_operations.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed for Nullary and Unary Operations?<Nullary and Unary Operations tests>`
+:ref:`Do you want to see all the CODE I typed for Nullary and Unary Operations?<Nullary and Unary Operations: tests and solutions>`

 ----